-Quoting Mikhail and Ackermann, "the total set of possible values of a random variable, X, together with their probabilities, constitute what is termed a $probability\ distribution$ associated with the random variable."
+Quoting Mikhail and Ackermann, "the total set of possible values of a random variable, X, together with their probabilities, constitute what is termed a probability distribution associated with the random variable."
 A probability distribution involves a function that assigns a probability to all possible values of the random variable it is associated with.
-The two types of probability distribution functions are $cumulative\ distribution\ function$ and $probability\ density\ function$ .
-These two distribution functions are defined in the following two sections for a single random variable (univariate case).
+The two types of probability distribution functions are cumulative distribution function (or simply distribution function) and probability density function (or density function or probability function).
+These two distribution functions for a single random variable (univariate distribution).